Scream VI: Plot

 Sam agrees to let Tara live her life more independently, and Tara agrees to go to therapy.
 As Kirby and the Meeks twins are taken to the hospital, Sam stares at her father's Ghostface mask before discarding it and following Tara and Danny into the city.

+In a short post-credit scene, Mindy, during the scene where she was explaining the rules of a franchise from earlier in the film, informs her friends that "not every movie needs a post-credit scene".

 Cast

 Melissa Barrera and Jenna Ortega play Sam and Tara Carpenter respectively.

 Additionally, Jack Quaid reprises his role as Richie Kirsch in an uncredited video cameo.
-Thom Newell appears as Greg Bruckner, a film student at Blackmore University.
+Thom Newell appears as Greg Bruckner, a film student at Blackmore University and Jason's roommate.
+Tim Robinson voiced Paul 2.0, Quinn's lover, who was killed off-screen, while Matthew Giuffrida portrayed his body.
 Directors Matt Bettinelli-Olpin and Tyler Gillett can be seen in the subway scene.

 Production

 Development

 Prior to the release of Scream 4 (2011), series creator Kevin Williamson claimed he had already "mapped out" Scream 5 and Scream 6, but would wait to see the box office success of the fourth installment before signing on for any more films.
 In July 2014, Williamson revealed that Scream 4 was intended to kick off a new trilogy of films, but the film "never took off in a way they hoped".
 Williamson also said that he would likely not be involved in any further entries, as the series director Wes Craven and his team were "done" with him.
 In Williamson's initial pitch, Scream 5 saw Jill Roberts being stalked by a killer at her college campus, while Scream 6 would feature Gale Weathers as the main character and deal with her relationship with Dewey Riley.

 In January 2022, Neve Campbell, David Arquette, Matt Bettinelli-Olpin, and Tyler Gillett expressed interest in making future films in the series.
 Courteney Cox would later express an interest in a sequel while doing publicity for Shining Vale.
 A sixth film was officially green-lit on February 3, 2022, by Spyglass Media Group.
 Olpin and Gillett of Radio Silence would return to direct while James Vanderbilt and Guy Busick would write the script once again.
 By the end of the month, Campbell was approached to return for the film.
 The following month, Cox had received the script and was courted to reprise her role.
 Also in March, the sixth film's release date was set for March 31, 2023.
 A few weeks later, plot details emerged, setting the film outside of Woodsboro.
 By June, it was announced the film would take place in New York City.
 Ortega said the film would feature a more "aggressive and violent" Ghostface than in previous entries.